 But that is what the Constitution-makers and thereafter the judiciary have set forth to do.

 You see, freedoms and democratic ideals are not configured from the confines of an office or a court.
-Rather the final vector of a democratic republic is shaped by everyday actions and decisions as well as give and take of a society at large with its citizens contributing to each small movement at a time.
+Rather the final vector of a democratic republic is shaped by everyday actions and decisions as well as the give and take of society at large with its citizens contributing to each small movement at a time.
 It may not be always ideal, but it has the collective will baked in.
 That is what democracy as a sport entails.

 The faith is not in top-dressing (as Ambedkar foolishly called for) but in a collective enterprise of competing yet respectful evolution of society.
 That no one is thrusting his/her ideological superiority on the rest disdainfully but rather submits to larger wisdom - is the essential condition of a democratic republic.